 As on May 31, 2023, we had outstanding borrowings (including current and non-current borrowings, current portion of non-current borrowings as well as interest accrued and due on borrowings) of ₹ 3,578.56 Lakhs, on a consolidated basis.
+As on August 31, 2023 our Company's outstanding borrowing is ₹3,473.24 Lakhs comprising of secured loan of ₹3,473.24 Lakhs and Nil unsecured loan.

-For further details in relation to our financing arrangements / borrowings, please see "Financial Indebtedness" on 273.
+For further details in relation to our financing arrangements / borrowings, please see "Financial Indebtedness" on 279.

-Our Company proposes to utilise an estimated amount of up to ₹ 915.27 Lakhs from the Net Proceeds towards pre- payment or repayment of all or a portion of borrowings availed by our Company.
+Our Company proposes to utilise an estimated amount of up to ₹915.27 Lakhs from the Net Proceeds towards pre- payment or repayment of all or a portion of borrowings availed by our Company.
 Further, our Company shall pay the prepayment charges, if any, on the loans identified below, out of the portion of Net Proceeds available for repayment/ prepayment, in part or full, of certain of our borrowings.